 Top Secret Twenty-One

-This romantic suspense is a hardcover edition that was published by Bantam on June 17, 2014 and has 305 pages.
+romantic suspense that was published by Bantam on June 17, 2014 and has 305 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Pros and Cons, The Job, Two for the Dough, Stephanie Plum #3 – #7, Visions of Sugar Plums, Wicked Charms, Love Overboard, Stephanie Plums, Plum Spooky, , Tricky Twenty-Two, The Pursuit, The Scam, Curious Minds, Turbo Twenty-Three, Dangerous Minds
+Other books by this author which I have reviewed include Pros and Cons, The Job, Two for the Dough, Stephanie Plum #3 – #7, Visions of Sugar Plums, Wicked Charms, Love Overboard, Stephanie Plums, Plum Spooky, , Tricky Twenty-Two, The Pursuit, The Scam, Curious Minds, Turbo Twenty-Three, Dangerous Minds